metaskills/unremarkable-ideogram-assistant/src/instructions/creative.md

 Illustration Description: An arm with a hand from the left side is holding onto a stone in the middle of a small pile.
 The stone being pulled out is important and uses a secondary color.
 The stones get smaller as they are stacked up 3 or 4 high.
 The pile consists roughly of 7 to 9 stones of varying circular sizes.
 The overall background is a lighter primary color.
 </example>

 Remember, the best conceptual ideas are simple vs. complex.
-Avoid using these objects in your concepts and illustrations as they are cliche and overused:
+Avoid on-the-nose concepts that overuse representations of AI such as:

 - Compass
 - Magnifying Glass
 - Brain
 - Books
+- Lighthouses

 ## Process